Tip of the day: Connthrottle will limit the damage from big drone attacks. Check if the flood thresholds and exceptions are OK for your network. |

 Every RPC user authenticates with a name and password:

-Every block also has a mask which is a Mask item.
+Every block also has a match which is a Mask item.
 It is highly recommended to use strict filter on IP addresses, because:

-- The UnrealIRCd webserver and JSON-RPC functionality is quite new.
-When a connection is made on the RPC server port, we first check if any of the rpc-user::mask match.
+• The UnrealIRCd webserver and JSON-RPC functionality is quite new.
+When a connection is made on the RPC server port, we first check if any of the rpc-user::match match.
 If not, we immediately reject the connection without even reading or parsing the request.
-Thus, with a strict rpc-user::mask you limit the attack surface of all the JSON-RPC components a lot.
+Thus, with a strict rpc-user::match you limit the attack surface of all the JSON-RPC components a lot.

 Example[edit]